ahmetserdarmutluer/datathon-2026-career-success-regression/README.md

 ## 7. Engineering principles

-- **Honest validation above all** — every decision is gated by an out-of-fold, shift-weighted, paired-significance test; nothing ships on an in-sample gain.
+- **Honest validation above all** : every decision is gated by an out of fold, shift-weighted, paired significance test; nothing ships on an in sample gain.
-- **Reproducibility** — a single random seed drives folds, models, the Optuna sampler, and torch; `inference.py` reproduces the submission from saved artifacts.
+- **Reproducibility** : a single random seed drives folds, models, the Optuna sampler, and torch; `inference.py` reproduces the submission from saved artifacts.
-- **Diagnose before modelling** — censoring, shift, and the noise floor were measured first and each mapped to a specific technique.
+- **Diagnose before modelling** : censoring, shift, and the noise floor were measured first and each mapped to a specific technique.

 ## 8. Honest limitations

-The generalisable-signal ceiling for these features is R² ≈ 0.68; the solution sits at ~0.69.
+The generalisable signal ceiling for these features is R² ≈ 0.68; the solution sits at ~0.69.
 Reaching the very top of the leaderboard would require signal outside the provided features (e.g. an insight into the synthetic data- generating process), not additional modelling on the given inputs.